FK Rabotnicki: Veterans

 Almost with every concerned with the association have through hard work and persistence gained excellent results and helped it win numerous cups and international recognition.

 The successful activity of the association continues further more.
-As charged and responsible inheritors of the positive changes are: Dokovski, Popovski, Lazarov, Milosevski, Zefic, M.Andreevski, G.Stojanovski, D.Stojanovski, Janevski, N.Bogoevski, S.Bogojevski, Dzipunov, Janev, Jovevski, Jugilizov, Bojcevski, Ilievski, Petkovski.
+As charged and responsible inheritors of the positive changes are: Dokovski, Popovski, Lazarov, Milosevski, Zefic, M.Andreevski, G.Stojanovski, M Blazevski, D.Stojanovski, Janevski, N.Bogoevski, S.Bogojevski, Dzipunov, Janev, Jovevski, Jugilizov, Bojcevski, Ilievski, Petkovski.

 Stadium

 FK Rabotnički's home venue is Toshe Proeski Arena.
 Its current capacity is 33,011 spectators which puts it among 10 largest stadiums on the Balkans.
 The pitch is 105 x 68 m.
 Two big scoreboards, 18 x 6 m are installed on both East and West stands.
 There are 494 VIP boxes and 386 media seats, all of them on the North stand.
 Toshe Proeski Arena is an all-seater ground with 80% of the seats covered from inclement weather.

 Training facility

 The training facility of Rabotnički is located in the city park opposite of the Toshe Proeski Arena, where Rabotnički plays its official matches in the domestic league and European competition.
 At the moment there are three completely renovated football fields (two with flood lighting).
 At the end of 2007 new facilities as a back–up for the football fields were built: containing dressing rooms, rooms for rest, a restaurant, gym and fitness area, a medical room and all sport and medical care infrastructures that are at the service of the players and support better conditions for work and better performance for the club.